Logistics optimization: focus on all processes with potential for optimization

 Procurement

 Sayings such as "The profit lies in purchasing" not only have a meaning in business management terms, but are also evident in logistics processes.
-Procurement is not just about purchasing and receiving goods; the production-ready provision of goods and onward transportation are also critical to success.
+Procurement is not just about purchasing and receiving goods; the production-ready provision of goods and onward transportation are also success-critical.
 Logistics optimization focuses on the expenditure side and measures performance in order to identify options for action.

 Goods handling